Money Calculator

 Flat Rate vs Reducing Balance - India's Most Misunderstood Loan Concept

 When an NBFC or lender quotes you a "12% interest rate," they may mean something very different from your bank's "12% interest rate."
-Banks and regulated lenders use the reducing balance method - which charges interest only on the outstanding loan balance each month.
+Banks and regulated lenders in India use the reducing balance method - which charges interest only on the outstanding loan balance each month.
 Many NBFCs, personal loan apps, and informal lenders use the flat rate method - which charges interest on the original principal throughout the entire tenure, even as you repay.

 Monthly interest = Principal × Annual rate ÷ 12 EMI = (Principal + Total interest) ÷ Months